TobiasBg/WP-Table-Reloaded/readme.txt

 == Frequently Asked Questions ==

+= Where can I find answers to Frequently Asked Questions? =

+A wide group of questions, regarding different features or styling has been answered in the [FAQ section](http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/faq/) on the plugin's website.

 = Can I use wp-Table and WP-Table Reloaded together? =

 Yes!
 You can have both wp-Table and WP-Table Reloaded installed in your WordPress!
 They will not interfere (as they are not using anything together).
 They are completely independent from each other.